UBC-MDS/fxtracker/README.md

 ## License

-`fxtracker` was created by Sarah Abdelazim, Markus Nam, Crystal Geng, Lennon Au-Yeung.
+`fxtracker` was created by Sarah Abdelazim, Markus Nam, Crystal Geng and Lennon Au-Yeung.
 It is licensed under the terms of the MIT license.

 ## Credits